By Dr. Gayatri Palat (India)

-Dr. Murray is a Member of the IAHPC Board.
-His bio may be found here.
+Dr. Palat is also a Member of the IAHPC Board.
+Her bio may be found here.